Aloha from Hawaii via Satellite

 Aloha from Hawaii via Satellite is a concert starring American singer Elvis Presley that took place at the Honolulu International Center and was broadcast live via satellite to audiences in Asia and Oceania on January 14, 1973.
 The show was presented with a delay in Europe.
 In the United States, to avoid a programming conflict with Super Bowl VII and Elvis on Tour which was playing in cinemas at the time, NBC opted to air a ninety-minute television special of the concert on April 4.

 Presley returned to performing tours throughout the United States in 1970.
 Richard Nixon's 1972 visit to China inspired Presley's manager, Colonel Tom Parker, to promote a live broadcast concert featuring Presley and he arranged a deal with RCA Records and the NBC network to produce one.
 The show benefited the Kui Lee Cancer Fund.

-Marty Pasetta produced the program.
+Marty Pasetta produced and directed the program.
 A filmed rehearsal concert took place on January 12.
 The show earned good ratings in the countries targeted by the live broadcast.
 The television special presented in the United States became NBC's highest-rated program of the year, and it received a favorable reception from critics.
 Its soundtrack album became Presley's last chart-topper on Billboards album chart.